ThomasDutschmann/ensemble_uncertainties/publication/readme.txt

-Files and notebooks involved in "Large-Scale Evaluation of k-Fold Cross-Validation Ensembles".
+Files and notebooks involved in publication.

 Disclaimers:
  - What is called "MFC" in the publication was originally called ECFC (extended-connectivity fingerprint counts).
 As it is the RDKit implementation of Morgan's algorithm and not the original ECFC, it was renamed to MFC for the publication.